annikasalmi/annikasalmi.github.io/_pages/about.md

 selected_papers: false # includes a list of papers marked as "selected={true}"
 social: true # includes social icons at the bottom of the page
 ---
 Hi!
 I'm Annika Salmi.
-I am currently pursuing my MPhil in Planetary Sciences and Life in the Universe at Trinity Hall, University of Cambridge.
+I am currently pursuing my MPhil in planetary science and Life in the Universe at Trinity Hall, University of Cambridge.
 I’m interested in using my simulation engineering background to model planetary atmospheres.

 I previously worked as a simulation engineer at Starfish Space, modeling the physics of drag.
 I’m a Yale University graduate in Astronomy and Physics.
 I grew up in San Francisco, Barcelona, and Zurich, and previously lived in Seattle, Washington.